I live in a trailer, motor home, or fifth wheel in an RV park. I pay rent for the lot. Do I have rights?

 You and the owner have an agreement to let you live there in exchange for rent or other payment.
 The agreement does not have to be in writing.

-Read Tenants’ Rights under the Mobile Home Landlord Tenant Act at WashingtonLawHelp.org.
+To learn more about your rights under the M/MHLTA, read Tenants' Rights under the Mobile Home Landlord Tenant Act.

-It is a portion of a mobile home park or manufactured housing community designated as the location of one mobile or manufactured home or park model.
-That part of the park is for your use as your home.
+It is part of a park or property designated as the location of one mobile or manufactured home or park model.
+That part of the park is for your use as part of your home.

 -

-It has lots for two or more park models or manufactured/mobile homes.
+It has lots for 2 or more park models or manufactured/mobile homes.

 -